ckuelker/quick-guide-en-us/DevOps/Daemons/tftpd.md

     - xinetd
 ---

-In some cases a Trivial File Transfer Protocol Daemon (tftpd) comes handy.
-One case were it is almost mandatory is to boot systems via the Intel Pre-boot Execution Environment (PXE).
-But also some very simple devices as embedded systems or Systems On Chip (SOC) like Board Management Controller (BMC) the TFTP daemon is sometimes the only method to copy a file onto the device.
+In some cases, a Trivial File Transfer Protocol Daemon (tftpd) comes in handy.
+One case where it is almost mandatory is when booting systems using the Intel Pre-boot Execution Environment (PXE).
+But also for some very simple devices like embedded systems or Systems On Chip (SOC) like Board Management Controller (BMC), the TFTP daemon is sometimes the only method to copy a file to the device.
+This guide focuses on CentOS.

 ## TFTP Server On CentOS

-Check if already installed
+Check if the server is already installed

 ```bash
 rpm -q tftp-server
 tftp-server-0.49-2.el5.centos
 ```

-Activate for some run-levels via xinetd
+Activate the daemon for some run-levels via xinetd

 ```bash
 /sbin/chkconfig --level 245 xinetd on